 Beneficiaries: "No specific group, or for the benefit of the community"

-Types of activity undertaken: "It makes grants, donations or gifts to organisations"
+Types Of Activity Undertaken: "It makes grants, donations or gifts to organisations"

-From 30 June 2025, OSCR will begin collecting charity trustee information through OSCR Online.
+From 30 June 2025, OSCR began collecting charity trustee information through OSCR Online.
 Providing this information is a legal requirement for all charities.
-The names of trustees will be published on the Scottish Charity Register from January 2026 to promote transparency and strengthen public trust in the sector.
+The names of trustees will be published on the Scottish Charity Register from early 2026 to promote transparency and strengthen public trust in the sector.

 © Office of the Scottish Charity Regulator 2006.
 Crown Database Right 2006.